edouardparis/edouardparis.github.io/content/notes/2023-12-21_nixos-anywhere-and-ovh.md

 {{< highlight shell >}}
 nix-env -iE "_: with import <nixpkgs/nixos> { configuration = {}; }; \
-  with config.system.build; \
-  [ nixos-generate-config nixos-install nixos-enter ]"
+  with config.system.build; [ nixos-generate-config ]"

 nixos-generate-config --no-filesystems --root /mnt
 {{</ highlight >}}

+Copy from `/mnt` the `hardware-configuration.nix` file.

+The rest of the commands should be done on your local machine and not on the target host.

 ## 4. Prepare flake

+You can find an example of the flake [here](https://github.com/edouardparis/nixos-ovh-vps-example).
+Change the `hardware-configuration.nix` file with the one you copied and change `disk-config.nix`

 ## 5. Test flake